SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 3. Click "Save".

 4. Upon save, you will see the Site under the Sites section.
-Under the Action column, click the "Activate" link (next to the site you just created).
+Click the "Activate" at the top of the page.

 5. In that same section, right-click on the Site URL link and copy the URL to your clipboard.
 You will need the Site URL in the next stage of post-installation set-up steps.